 Location: Serendip Sanctuary is in Lara, about 20km north-east of Geelong.

-Getting there: It’s about a five-minute drive from the M1 Freeway.
+Getting there: The Serendip Wildlife Sanctuary is about a five-minute drive from the M1 Freeway.
 Take the Avalon Airport exit.
 Coming from Melbourne, keep to the right of the exit and turn right at the T-intersection and drive over the bridge.
 At the next T-intersection, turn left into Old Melbourne Road then about 1.1km up the road, turn right into McIntyre Road.
 You can follow the signs to Serendip Sanctuary from there.
 At the railway crossing, there’s a bit of a veer left, a quick turn left and a quick right into Windermere Road where the Sanctuary is located.

 Facilities: Toilets, baby change facilities, picnic tables, free barbecue facilities.